MajidKouki/stock-forecaster/README.md

 * Ticker - ex.
 SPY or BTC
 * Timeframe - Either 1Day, 1Hour or 1Min
 * Forecast Length - Defaults are 30 days, 720 hours, or 1440 minutes
-* Data Start Date - Default is 2020-01-01
+* Period - Period of data used.
+Default is 12 months
-* Data End Date - Default is current date on system
+* Interval - Interval of data used.
+Default is 1 day

 Many of these have default values outside of the stock ticker, which is required to run the program.
 After all values have been provided, the program will pull data using the Alpaca API, prepare it, use it with the Prophet model, and display a forecast plot and a trend plot.